Passeriformes / Prunellidae / Prunella

 Description

-A small, compact bird averaging 14.5 centimeters in length and weighing 17.5 grams.
-The upperparts and wings are brown with bright chestnut streaking on the back, while the rump and tail are greyish-brown.
-Two narrow whitish bars mark the folded wings.
-The head features a dark brown crown, a distinctive long wide pale yellow supercilium (eyebrow), a blackish patch behind the eye, and grey sides to the neck.
-Underparts are ochre yellow, becoming strongly buff on the flanks and greyish on the lower belly, with rich chestnut streaks on the breast sides and flanks.
-The iris is warm red-brown, the sharply pointed bill is dark, and the legs are reddish.
-All plumages are similar, though females have duller underparts with weaker streaking.
-The subspecies P. m. badia is smaller and darker with richer brown upperparts, deeper buff underparts, and rustier flank streaks.
+Average length is 14.5 cm (5.7 in) and weight is 17.5 g (0.62 oz).
+Adults have brown upperparts and wings with bright chestnut streaking on the back, a greyish-brown rump and tail, and two narrow whitish bars on folded wings.
+The head features a dark brown crown, a long wide pale yellow supercilium, a blackish patch behind the eye, and grey neck sides.
+Underparts are ochre yellow, becoming buff on flanks and greyish on the lower belly, with rich chestnut streaks on the breast sides and flanks.
+The iris is warm red-brown, the bill is dark and sharply pointed, and legs are reddish.
+Females have slightly duller underparts with weaker streaking; juveniles are overall duller with brown spots on the breast.
+Subspecies P. m. badia is smaller and darker with richer brown upperparts and deeper buff underparts.

 Identification